 Student Assistant Program

-The Student Assistant program is for those students who do not apply or qualify for financial aid.
+All degree seeking, admitted, and enrolled students are eligible to apply for positions under the Student Assistant program.
 Student assistant positions are similar to Federal Work Study in terms of job responsibilities and rates of pay; however, they are not supported by federal funds.

 Graduate Assistantship Program